Minimal Surfaces in Hyperbolic 3-manifolds: Final Remarks

 This case is quite interesting.
-First notice that trivial $H_2(M)$ implies that such manifolds are cusp-free.
+First notice that as $M$ is a handlebody, $\pi_1(M)$ is a free group.
+Since we do not allow rank-$1$ cusps, all elements of $\pi_1(M)$ represented by hyperbolic isometries.
+So, $M$ must be a Schottky manifold \cite{Mas}.

 Furthermore, in the trivial case $M=\BH^3$, we know that there is no smoothly embedded closed minimal surface in $M$.
-The reason for this, the concentric $r$-spheres $S_r=\partial\B_r(0)$ with mean curvature $\coth{r}>1$ foliates $\BH^3$.
-If $\Sigma$ was a smoothly embedded minimal surface in $\BH^3$, then the largest $r$ with $S_r\cap \Sigma\neq \emptyset$ would give the first point of touch, and give a contradiction with maximum principle.
+The reason for this, the concentric $r$-spheres $S_r=\partial\B_r(0)$ with mean curvature $\coth{r}>1$ foliate $\BH^3$.
+If $\Sigma$ was a closed, smoothly embedded minimal surface in $\BH^3$, then the largest $r$ with $S_r\cap \Sigma\neq \emptyset$ would give the first point of touch, and give a contradiction with maximum principle.

-Other interesting case in Type II Exceptional Manifolds is the {\em Schottky Manifolds}.
-These are genus $g\geq 2$ handlebodies with geometrically finite ends \cite{Ma}.
-It is possible to use a similar idea to prove the nonexistence of a minimal surface in a special class of these manifolds, namely Fuchsian Schottky Manifolds.
+In another trivial case, we can also show $M$ contains no closed minimal surface.
+Geometrically simplest Schottky Manifolds are Fuchsian Schottky Manifolds.
+Because of their simple geometric structure, they admit a natural CMC foliation, which gives nonexistence by maximum principle.

 \begin{lem} Let $M$ be a Fuchsian Schottky $3$-manifold.
 Then, there exists no closed embedded minimal surface in $M$. \end{lem}

 \begin{pf} Since $M$ is Schottky, $\pi_1(M)\simeq \mathbf{F}_g$ where $\mathbf{F}_g$ is a free group with $g$ generators for some $g\geq 2$.
 In particular, $M$ is a genus $g$ handlebody, which is in the homotopy type of a disk with $g$ punctures.